Sant (religion): Etymology

+The word sant is ultimately derived from Sanskrit, Prakrit and Pali, where it serves as the present active participle of the verb "to be" (in अस्ति; in atthi).

 "Sant" is sometimes translated as "saint", but this is a false cognate (there is no etymological commonality) as "sant" is derived from the Sanskrit root sat, which can mean "truth, reality, essence", while "saint" is derived from the Latin word sanctus, which means "holy, sacred", derived from Indo-European root sak-, "to sanctify".
+Nevertheless, sant continues to be phono-semantically matched as saint in the present day.

 Schomer and McLeod explain sant as preceptor of Sat or "truth, reality", in the sense of one who knows the truth' or 'one who has experienced Ultimate Reality', that is a person who has achieved a state of spiritual enlightenment or mystical self-realisation".
 William Pinch suggests the best translation of sant is "truth-exemplar".

 Usage

 Sant differs from saint not merely in the etymological sense but also in usage.
 The word is used in various contexts: